svlauer/example-sentences/README.md

 ```
 ### Diacritics with `cgloss4e`

-As of this writing, `example_sentences` does not correctly typeset
+As of this writing, `example-sentences` does not correctly typeset
 diacritics when used together with `cgloss4e.sty`.
 The best
 workaround is to use
 use [Alexis Dimitriadis's `cgloss.sty`](http://www.let.uu.nl/~Alexis.Dimitriadis/personal/latex/cgloss.sty)